vapor/docs/docs/advanced/middleware.md

 let file = try FileMiddleware(bundle: .main, publicDirectory: "Public")
 ```

-Note that in this case Leaf won't recognise the Public directory.

 Also make sure to use Folder References instead of Groups in Xcode to maintain folder structure in resources after building the application.

 ## CORS Middleware